 This chapter will teach you how to will teach you how to add pagination to your blog, and how to implement Django class-based views.
 You will learn to send emails with Django, and handle forms and model forms.
 You will also implement a comment system for blog posts.

 Chapter 3, Extending Your Blog Application

-This chapter explores how to create custom template tags and filters.
-The chapter will also show you how to use the sitemap framework and create an RSS feed for your posts.
-You will complete your blog application by building a search engine with PostgreSQL's full-text search capabilities.
+This chapter explores how to integrate third-party applications.
+This chapter will guide you through the process of creating a tagging system, and you will learn how to build complex QuerySets to recommed similar posts.
+The chapter will teach you how to create custom template tags and filters.
+You will also learn how to use the sitemap framework and create an RSS feed for your posts.
+You will complete your blog application by building a search engine using PostgreSQL's full-text search capabilities.

 Chapter 4, Building a Social Website